 Dating an architect seems like the perfect find in the sea of love that we all fish in.

-A creative genius who draws something and then actually makes it reality.
+A creative genius who draws something and then actually makes it a reality.

 The reality of dating an architect might involve more coffee than champagne, and looking at the same sketch for 2 months.